bbauska/Coursera-Bootstrap/readme.md

 I can examine each of those comments in a bit more detail.

-And I\'m going back to the source, I can look at more details of the source like that.
+And I&apos;m going back to the source, I can look at more details of the source like that.

 That has now setup my local Git repository to be mirrored in Bitbucket.